-This magic is the result of tapping the power of the earth itself.
-Calling on the sentient nature of the very ground you walk on for power.
+This magic is the result of tapping the power of the earth itself. power.
 Earth magic is used by the Craft, Rangers, and some Bards.
 Earth magic has both its limits and its advantages.

 To use this magic the caster must be in tune with the land itself.
 The caster must be aware of the world around them, the turn of the seasons and the rhythms of nature.
 The self absorbed, the greedy, and the rapacious do not possess these traits, and cannot use it.